-Prerequisite: ACC 101 or ACC 121, and CIS 118 with a grade of C or better Note: This class will be offered in the fall semester only.
+Prerequisite: ACC 101 or ACC 121, and CIS 118 with a grade of C or better

-ACC 216 | Governmental and Not-for-Profit Accounting Lecture Credit: 3
+ACC 216 | Governmental and Not-for-Profit Accounting

 Addresses concepts of budgetary control as a matter of law and public administration theory.
 Accounting principles and procedures necessary to implement budgetary controls for governmental units and other not-for-profit institutions and organizations are presented.